Blockheads-2/Blockheads-2-2022-23-Hardware/docs/index.md

-# Welcome To Team 21525's Hardware Repo!
+# Welcome To Blockheads²'s (21525) Hardware Repo!

+## Who we are
+Blockheads² is a FIRST FTC competition team.
+We build smaller robots using advanced techniques, and are 100% student designed, built, and programmed.

 ## Licenses
 Licenses are located in their appropiate home folders, but here's the gist:

  - All hardware unless otherwise specified is GPLv3, that means open source, attribution required, with no warranty.
 This is a copyleft license, and you must preserve the license.
 All modifications to the source must be published under the same license.